petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 though the plotting function was technically repeated in both the experiment and CFD repos, i.e., a change would need to be made in both if desired.

+## How I would reuse this code and data now

+Over the years I have shifted my opinion on DRY, and realized it can cause some seriously bad architectures and designs.
+If I had to reuse the materials from this experiment these days, I would start a new project from scratch and start copy/pasting things in as needed.

 ## Conclusions and final thoughts

 Overall, I'd give myself a B- for reproducibility and reusability